xwal/awesome-stars/README.md

 * [SoundCloudSwift](https://github.com/pepibumur/SoundCloudSwift) - SoundCloud client written on Swift
 * [ZYThumbnailTableView](https://github.com/liuzhiyi1992/ZYThumbnailTableView) - a TableView have thumbnail cell only, and you can use gesture let it expands other expansionView, all diy
 * [swifter](https://github.com/httpswift/swifter) - Tiny http server engine written in Swift programming language.
-* [Kitura](https://github.com/IBM-Swift/Kitura) - A Swift Web Framework and HTTP Server
+* [Kitura](https://github.com/IBM-Swift/Kitura) - A Swift web framework and HTTP server.
 * [TransitionTreasury](https://github.com/DianQK/TransitionTreasury) - Easier way to push your viewController.
-* [Phonetic](https://github.com/iAugux/Phonetic) - An iOS App to add phonetic keys for Chinese names.
+* [Phonetic](https://github.com/iAugux/Phonetic) - An iOS App to Generate phonetic keys for your Chinese contacts.
 Written in Swift.
 * [STLocationRequest](https://github.com/SvenTiigi/STLocationRequest) - A simple and elegant 3D-Flyover location request screen written in Swift
 * [AFBrushBoard](https://github.com/AfryMask/AFBrushBoard) - 毛笔画板
 * [Swifton](https://github.com/necolt/Swifton) - A Ruby on Rails inspired Web Framework for Swift that runs on Linux and OS X